annasw/HackerRank/README.md

 # HackerRank
 HackerRank problems I've solved (Python and Java)

-You probably shouldn't read this if you're doing HackerRank problems.
+You probably shouldn't be here if you're doing HackerRank problems.